apache/beam/playground/terraform/infrastructure/README.md

 ### Destroy deployed resources

-At any point, all GCP resources can be destroyed using `terraform destroy` command:
+At any point, all GCP resources created by terraform can be destroyed using `terraform destroy` command:

 ```bash
 $ terraform destroy